MaxLap/activerecord_where_assoc/INTRODUCTION.md

 But each of these approaches have some side effects that can make things harder for yourself later:
 * Using `#joins` will make your query return duplicate entries if a `Post` has multiple `Comments`.
-  You might fix that by adding `#distinct` to the query, but that is a change to the whole query which could cause issues depending on what else you are doing.
+  You might fix that by adding `#distinct` to the query, but that is a change to the whole query which could cause issues depending on what else you are doing in the query (maybe you wanted duplicates from another join?).
 * Using `#includes` or `#eager_load` will trigger eager-loading of your models.
   * If you don't actually need the `Comments`, this is wasteful.
   * If you use conditions on the comments, the eager-loading will only load the associated records that match.